Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Care Level Moderate

-Even though Shiba Inus can cause a lot of laughter from their popular meme, you won’t likely hear this breed make a lot of noise themselves.
-This dignified and quiet breed is known as being incredibly loyal and calm.
-They can make noise, which is often called the “Shiba scream,” though it is infrequent.
+Even though Shiba Inus cause a great deal of laughter due to being a popular meme, you won’t likely hear this breed make much noise themselves.
+This dignified and quiet breed is known for being incredibly loyal and calm.
+While they can make noise, which is often called the “Shiba scream,” it is infrequent.

 9. Shar Pei